Amarjit/rust_tauri_exp/README.md

 * src-tauri - The auto-generated folder using thet Tauri application.
 This contains everything required to render a static website inside a Rust app
 * src-tauri/src - Contains the Rust applicaiton itself.
 Note that `main.rs` should not be modified, which is the entry point of the application. `lib.ts` should be used for code.
 This file also contains the `command` to allow JavaScript from your static website to talk to Rust.

+# Quickstart
+* Ensure you install Rust and Tauri.
+See more information link.
+* Build using `cargo tauri dev` inside the `src-tauri` folder.

 ## More Information
 [Tauri] https://v2.tauri.app/